Get Control Over Your Microsoft Teams App Permission Policy

 When you block a specific app for a particular individual or an organization, they cannot install, interact, or discover those apps anywhere in the Teams app store.
 They won’t be able to use any of its capabilities either when you block an app.
 It is blocked for the entire organization, but you can still choose people you want to allow access to.

 When the app is blocked, users won’t be able to do the following:

 – Perform tasks that require the use of the blocked app

 – See the app or its tab

 Do you want to do more to protect your Microsoft Teams environment?
-Have a look at our External User Manager for managing and controlling guest users, and at our Teams Manager for teams templates, lifecycles and naming conventions.
+Have a look at this blog post on how to manage Teams apps, at our External User Manager for managing and controlling guest users, and at our Teams Manager for teams templates, lifecycles and naming conventions.